Course Packages

 An introduction to how human language works, examining structures that underlie all languages, with special focus on the deep structures of English.
 The course asks what universal properties are shared by all languages, and how languages such as English and Chinese can be different (or similar!) in terms of their sound systems, word-building, grammar, meaning, written form, and acquisition by children and adult learners.
 By the end of the course, students from varied language backgrounds should understand how knowledge of the universal properties of languages can deepen their understanding of English, of their own language(s), and of the amazing capacity of the human mind.

-Package J – Politics, Climate and (Mis)Information (ARTS J JULY)
+Package J – Imagining Sustainable Futures with Social Media and New Technology (ARTS J JULY)

 Writing and Creativity for Social Justice (Institute for Gender, Race, Sexuality, and Social Justice)